Coping with Childhood Trauma: 8 Ways to Overcome Alcohol Addiction and Anxiety with Kori Leigh

 Moving Forward

-For now, 988 remains available around the clock for anyone in crisis.
-The system’s long-term capacity, however, depends on sustained and equitable investment from federal and state governments.
+988 remains available 24/7 for anyone in crisis, but some communities are disproportionately impacted when it comes to specialized services and response.
+The system’s long-term capacity depends on sustained and equitable investment from federal and state governments.

 If you or someone you love is struggling, remember that help is still available.
 Aside from crisis support, you can also search for treatment centers that specialize in treating suicidal thoughts and behaviors for comprehensive care.